 Does tinea capitis go away?

-It is something heals really slowly.
-It generally lose its impact in 4-6 weeks.
+It is something that heals slowly.
+It generally loses its impact in 4-6 weeks.